devgregw/Team3aniMaL/README.md

 - ml_h5_to_tflite.py: converts a Keras h5 file to a tflite file
 - ml_image_resize.py: resizes images in a directory
 - ml_basic_visual.png: a picture showing the model architecture

+## Model
+The model implemented within the app is built upon the VGG16 pretrained model.
+It was able to obtain a validation accuracy above 95% and testing accuracy above 85%

+## Tools Used
+- PlaidML: a very useful library that enables the usage of AMD GPUs and much others that are unsupported by tensorflow.
+Used to speed up training.
+- AdvancedRenamer: useful for renaming large batches of files
+- IfranView: also useful for renaming, but also good for image cropping, and converting batches of images to a single file type